-The SHOUT nano 100 ships with a partially charged battery.
-Before use, charge the SHOUT nano 100 for one (1) hour.
-NOTE: Upon battery depletion, the device should reach full charge within five to six (5-6) hours when continuously plugged in and meets specifications listed in section 2.3.2 DC Power Inputs.
+SHOUT nano 100 ships with a partially charged battery.
+Before use, charge the device for 1 hour.
+NOTE: Upon battery depletion, the device should reach full charge within 5-6 hours when continuously plugged in and meets specifications listed in section 2.3.2 DC Power Inputs.

 The time the device takes to fully charge at +22 °C ambient is approximately 5-6 hours from any USB port.
 The device does not support fast charging.
-When the device is charging above +45 °C ambient it will experience charge times longer than 5-6 hours.
+When the device is charging above +45 °C ambient, it will experience charge times longer than 5-6 hours.